Even Lambs Have Teeth: Plot

 Undeterred, the uncle speaks with the employee of the restaurant, who recognizes the girls and tells the uncle that he saw them leave with a couple of boys in a blue truck.
 The uncle uses the description given to track down the owner: Boris.

 Back at the storage containers, Katie is forced to engage with the local from earlier.
 At first she plays along but then kills him by biting into his jugular.
 Katie retrieves the keys and frees herself and Sloan, who has no pants for the duration of the revenge.
 As the sheriff arrives on the scene, he finds the body of the local but turns around to find his police car stolen by the girls.
 Primed for revenge, the girls stop by a hardware store and stock up on makeshift weapons.

 Boris arrives home to find himself ambushed by the two girls.
 They interrogate him for information on the remaining accomplices and as soon as he relinquishes, the girls kill him.
-With the uncle in tow, the girls track down the remaining accomplices and murder each one in increasingly inventive ways until everyone involved has perished.
+With the uncle in town, the girls track down the remaining accomplices and murder each one in increasingly inventive ways until everyone involved has perished.

 Some time later, the uncle visits Katie and Sloan as they leave for their New York trip.
 Katie's mother asks the uncle if she should be worried.
 The uncle replies with, "They're smart girls, they'll be fine".

 At the airport, Katie and Sloan walk past a mysterious man who sports a sign for organic farms and warmly greets another pair of potential victims.